mrxiaohe/R_Functions/README.md

 ###4. `indirect()`

-This function tests indirect effects by using the percentile bootstrap method and the Sobel's method (based on Andrew Hayes' SPSS macro)
+This function tests indirect effects by using the percentile bootstrap method and the Sobel's method (based on Andrew Hayes' SPSS macro).
+A histogram of indirect effects computed from bootstrap samples will be created by default.

     indirect(iv, m, dv, data, nboot=5000, alpha=0.05, stand=TRUE, seed=1)